ancabilloni/network_analysis_tools/canbus/README.md

 - pyqtgraph: `pip3 install pyqtgraph`
 - PyQt5 (or PyQt4 or PySide): `pip3 install PyQt5`
 - python-can: `pip3 install python-can`
+- PC with either embedded CAN device or CAN-USB Adapter set up for CAN0

 ### Run
 ```